randomstring/WeasleyClock/BuildLog.md

 Alternatively, I can manually send an email to flag the end of a ride.

+# 2020-06-11

+Purchased a Wahoo ROAM bike computer.
+The Wahoo Fitness live track feature has a permanent URL so I can monitor a single URL to detect when I start and stop biking.
+Still need to write code to check the URL and parse out the biking state.

+Garmin sucks, so this was a welcome motivation to make the switch to Wahoo.
+Wahoo also has a cloud API in the works.

+# 2020-06-13

+Noticed that clock state sensor in homeassistant was not getting updated often enough.
+Only on major state transitions 'moving' to 'stationary' for instance.
+I added the home assistant proximity integration to add something with a value that would change as the person moved.
+I used meters as units so that even small movements would trigger a weasleyclock state update.

 # Specification

 Assorted measurements and specifications for parts.
 Pulling this out